Description

 A compiled SafeOpener.class supposedly reveals the forgotten safe code.
 Either strings analysis or Java decompilation uncovers the embedded flag.

-Java .class files are compiled bytecode in the JVM (Java Virtual Machine) format.
-Unlike native machine code (ELF/PE), Java bytecode retains a great deal of structural information: class names, method names, field names, and - critically - string constants are all stored as UTF-8 in the constant pool, a table at the beginning of every .class file.
-This makes Java bytecode significantly more transparent to analysis than stripped C/C++ binaries.
+Java .class files are JVM bytecode.
+Unlike stripped native binaries, .class files retain a great deal of structure: class names, method names, field names, and string constants all live in the constant pool, a UTF-8 table at the top of the file.

-jd-gui is a graphical Java decompiler that translates .class bytecode back into readable Java source code.
-The decompilation is not always perfect (variable names are often replaced with generic identifiers like
+jd-gui is a graphical Java decompiler that reconstructs near-original Java source from bytecode.
+Variable names are usually replaced with synthetic identifiers like

 Flag